Leader: Concha Bielza

 Leader: Juan A. Fernández del Pozo

 Our research focuses on the extension and improvement of optimization methods and their application to practical problems.
-We investigate state of the art questions related to the improvement of heuristic optimization methods and extension of their applicability to more complex problems (e.g. multi-objective, mixed representation, non-continuous objective functions).
-We also address real world problems as thus that arise in neuroscience, bioinformatics, etc. Relevant research topics related with the extension and improvement of optimization methods include the conception of techniques that reduce the computational cost of the algorithms, derivation of theoretical results on their accuracy and convergence, paralelization, knowledge extraction from the data generated by the optimization process, identification of domains of difficulty for current approaches, and transferability of the optimization methods across similar problems.
+We investigate state of the art questions related to the improvement of heuristic optimization methods and extension of their applicability to more complex problems (e.g. multi-objective, mixed representations, non-continuous objective functions).
+We also address real world problems as thus that arise in neuroscience, bioinformatics, etc. Relevant research topics are the conception of techniques that reduce the computational cost of the algorithms, derivation of theoretical results on their accuracy and convergence, paralelization, knowledge extraction from the data generated by the optimization process, identification of domains of difficulty for current approaches, and transferability of the optimization methods across similar problems.

 Leader: Pedro Larrañaga

 Current neuroscience demands the development of new computational techniques based on machine learning methods.
 This shapes computational neuroscience.
-Some problems that we face include: (a) neuroanatomy issues, like modeling and simulation of dendritic trees and classification of neuron types based on morphological features; (b) neurodegenerative diseases, like predicting health-related quality of life in Parkinson's disease and searching for genetic biomarkers in Alzheimer's disease.
+Some problems that we face include: (a) neuroanatomy issues, like modeling and simulation of dendritic trees, clustering of dendritic spines, and classification of neuron types based on morphological features; (b) neurodegenerative diseases, like predicting health-related quality of life in Parkinson’s disease and searching for genetic biomarkers in Alzheimer’s disease

 Machine Learning in Industrie 4.0